indiana-university/rivet-source/src/components/header-system/README.md

 </header>
 ```

-### Marking the current section or page

-You can mark the current section or page in the primary navigation by:

-- Adding the `.rvt-header-menu__item--current` class to an `li` element that has the `.rvt-header-menu__item` class
-- Adding the `aria-current="page"` attribute to the `a` child element within the `li` element described in the previous bullet point

-The second link in the example primary navigation code above has been marked as the current page.

 ## Search

 You can include search in the header.
 The search field is hidden in a [disclosure](/components/detail/disclosure) until the search button (a magnifying glass) is clicked or tapped.